-DSC iSeries (Differential Scanning Calorimeter) – The DSC measures the energy absorbed or released from a sample as a function of time or a temperature.
+DSC Differential Scanning Calorimeter – The DSC Thermal Analyzer measures the energy absorbed or released from a sample as a function of time or a temperature.
 DSC is useful to make the measurements for melting points, heats of reaction, glass transition, heat capacity and purity determination.

-PDSC (Pressure Differential Scanning Calorimeter) – The Pressure DSC allows for experiments to run under pressure up to 1000 PSI using various gases.
+PDSC Pressure Differential Scanning Calorimeter – The Pressure DSC Thermal Analyzer allows for experiments to run under pressure up to 1000 PSI using various gases.
 This allows for samples to be tested under the conditions they will be exposed to during processing and or use.

-DTA (Differential Thermal Analyzer) – The DTA measures the temperature difference between a sample and an inert reference as a function of time or temperature.
+DTA Differential Thermal Analyzer – The DTA Thermal Analyzer measures the temperature difference between a sample and an inert reference as a function of time or temperature.
 This method is similar to DSC but does not quantify energy measurements; often used for high temperature work.
 Glass transition, phase changes, and melting points can all be measured.